gwillz/EagleEye/README.md

 __Preparation__

-The Vicon system captures objects that are defined as unique "constellations" of dots placed on physical objects within the lab.
+The Vicon system captures objects that are defined as unique "constellations" of infared reflectors (approx 9mm diameter) placed on physical objects within the lab.
 These objects are configured in the *Vicon Tracker* software.
 Some experimental/working objects are stored in the [data/objects](data/objects) folder.

 Ensure your running time is sufficient, modify via the command line option or within the [config file](#6-1-capture).